Documents needed for NPR: None says government

 "No specific instruction has been issued by the central government regarding release of migrants from detention centres after enacting the Citizenship (Amendment) Act, 2019," he said.

-In pursuance of a Supreme Court order, the Assam government has issued a notification on July 29, 2019 providing for conditional release of declared foreigners who have completed more than three years in detention centers.
+In pursuance of a Supreme Court order, the Assam government has issued a notification on July 29, 2019, providing for the conditional release of declared foreigners who have completed more than three years in detention centres.